Dyadic lower little BMO estimates: Abstract

 \section{Abstract}

 We characterize dyadic little BMO via the boundedness of the tensor commutator with a single well chosen dyadic shift.
 It is shown that several proof strategies work for this problem, both in the unweighted case as well as with Bloom weights.
-Moreover, we address the flexibility of one of our methods.
+Moreover, we address the flexibility of one of our methods.\\ \textsc{2010 MSC Primary}: 42B35. \textsc{Secondary}: 42B20.\\ \textsc{Keywords:} Little BMO, dyadic operators, norm estimates for commutators.